SantiagoSalazarPavajeau/Python/README.md

-# This is my Python portfolio from the "Data Science Professional Certificate" by IBM at Coursera
+# This is my Portfolio covering analytics projects.